-Pursuant to the company's statutory obligations in terms of the Companies Act (Cap.
-386 of the Laws of Malta), the Annual Report and Financial Statements, the election of directors and approval of directors' fees,
+Pursuant to the Company's statutory obligations in terms of the Companies Act (Cap.
+386 of the Laws of Malta), the Annual Report and Financial Statements, the election of Directors and approval of Directors' fees, the appointment of the auditors and the authorisation of the Directors to set the auditors' fees, and other special business, are proposed and approved at the Company's Annual General Meeting.

-With respect to the company's bondholders and the market in general, during the financial period under review, there was no need to issue any company announcements to the market.
+With respect to the Company's bondholders and the market in general, during the financial year under review, there was no need to issue any Company announcements to the market.
 Bondholders are kept updated through the publication of the Annual Report and Financial Statements and by publishing its results on a six-monthly basis during the period, and through company announcements to the market in general.